Updated for 2021

 June is definitely a time to get outside and enjoy the plethora of activities in the region.
 From the global flair of the International Jazz Festival to the community spirit of the Oak Bay Tea Party, you'll love being in Victoria in June.

-If you are interested in walking or going for a bike ride, we have a fantastic network of flat and accessible trails throughout the region.
+If you are interested in walking or going for a bike ride, join a tour or enjoy our fantastic network of flat and accessible trails throughout the region on your own.
 The main trail is the Galloping Goose Trail which connects to the Lochside trail heading to Sidney and the E&N trail that goes through View Royal and Esquimalt.
 The entire network connects Sidney to Sooke.

 You'll see families and people of all ages out and about on their scooters and bikes or walking or jogging.